jobearrr/LeetSwift/README.md

 ## Running the solutions

-Each solution has a test cases that can be found in the [SolutionsTests][solutions-tests-folder] folder.
+Each solution has test cases that can be found in the [SolutionsTests][solutions-tests-folder] folder.
 So it should have 100% code coverage for obvious reasons. 😬

-You can modify the test cases, provide new inputs and expected outputs.
+You can modify the test cases, and provide new inputs and expected outputs.

 Or you can run the companion app `LeetSwift` (🚧 under construction 👷), to browse and run the test cases of the solutions for the problems you would like to check.